Quansight/Quansight-website/apps/labs/posts/numpy-quaddtype-blog.md

 ---
 ## The Long Double Dilemma in NumPy

 The `np.longdouble` dtype in NumPy has become a significant pain point for developers and users alike.
-Ralf Gommers, a core NumPy developer, highlighted several critical issues that make long double support "extremely painful to maintain, probably far more than justified."
+[Ralf Gommers](https://github.com/rgommers), a core NumPy Maintainer, highlighted several critical issues that make long double support "extremely painful to maintain, probably far more than justified."

 1. **Cross-Platform Inconsistency**